Ridowan-sajid/Asp.Net-Note/README.md

 **Ok -> checked on just Tables -> Finish -> Lastly Ctrl+B (otherwise you will gonna cry).**

-**Even after reading if you won't understand anything, Then Die.
+**Even after this if you won't understand anything, Then Die.
 Just kidding.
 Follow the Link: https://www.youtube.com/watch?v=qSQy1c-XWPg&list=PPSV**